What is Maine Community Health Options?

 How will a CO-OP health plan help Maine's economy?

 Individuals and small businesses in Maine currently do not have many options for health insurance.
 This is a big problem in a state like Maine, where our economy is driven by small businesses who have very little say in the health insurance market.
 Many people do not have health insurance now or are at risk of being without health insurance.
 Also, many who are insured have limited coverage (underinsured).
-MCHO will provide affordable options to small businesses, individuals, and families.
+MCHO provides affordable options to small businesses, individuals, and families.
 MCHO also has many other goals to help the people of Maine, including:

 Helping patients get more involved in their care